StatResp/nfd-dashboard/README.md

 - Allows Dash to use own Flask instance instead of its own

 Todo:
+- Test with Docker (only tested locally as of 12.29)
 - Create roles for users
 - Allow admin role to add users to whitelist
 - Only allow whitelisted google authorized users access to dashboard